Elkinrodriguez03/task-manager/README.md

 * Mark todo items as complete/incomplete.
 * Delete todo items.
 * Persist todos.
-* Responsive styling for usability.
+* Responsive styling for small, medium and large devices.

 ## Prerequisites
 Before you begin, ensure you have the following installed: